steven887/st/readme.md

-# This my personal St Configurations
+# This is my personal St Configurations

 **Already patches with :**
 * mouse scrollback